mmccul/datagather/README.md

   - A few possible output options, each one host, one user, one runas, one user:
     - Valid sudoers lines
     - key=value
+    - XML (for datagather), manually created, no XML lib needed
   - Requires perl >= 5.10 (I use named capture groups for sanity)

 logins: